Laz4rz/GPT-2/README.md

-- lm_head and wte weights are **the same** it comes from the 2016 paper [Using the Output Embedding to Improve Language Models](https://arxiv.org/pdf/1608.05859), which argues that it significantly improves performance and the intuitive explanation is that *"for the input embedding, we would like the network to react similarly to synonyms, while in the output embedding, we would like the scores of words that are interchangeable to be similar"*
+- lm_head and wte weights are **the same** it comes from the 2016 paper [Using the Output Embedding to Improve Language Models](https://arxiv.org/pdf/1608.05859), which argues that it significantly improves performance and the intuitive explanation is that *"for the input embedding, we would like the network to react similarly to synonyms, while in the output embedding, we would like the scores of words that are interchangeable to be similar"*, makes us save ~30% of model parameters, banger

-## my whims
+## My whims
 - train with rope
 - play with params on small models
 - play with other activation functions
 - learn more about layernotexts and sparsity
+- set tokens not seen in the input.txt to -inf from start

 ## My implementation fuckups